tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 In 2000, maize hybrids that had twice the amount o to existing maize hybrids were developed.
 Wheat has been used a donor for improving cultivated fortified rice variety containing over five times as The Indian Agricultural Research Institute, New that are rich in vitamins and minerals, example: vitamin C enriched bitter gourd, bathua, mustard protein enriched beans – broad, lablab, French ga

 **Sugar cane:** _Saccharum bareri_ was originally grown yield.
 Tropical canes grown in South India _Saccharu_ content but did not grow well in North India.
 These cane varieties combining the desirable qualities of hig in the sugarcane areas of North India.

-**MILESTONES IN PLANT BREEDING**

-tanding cture of **DNA** atson and Francis Crick he double helix of DNA

-**953**

-breeding Based on **etic information** lopment of improved varieties rking directly with DNA

-velop **GMO** Introducing foreign genes into the DNA of a plant

-**Marker-assisted Selection** Locating desirable traits in a plant for efficient selection and breeding

-**1994 2000 now**

-Waxy corn

-**future**

-Insect - resistant cotton

-Barely resistant to yellow dwarf virus

-**Targeted Breeding** Using modern tools such as genome editing for more targeted breeding

-Today, farmers feed at least 10 times more people using almost same amount of lands as 100 years ago

-By 2050, we will need 50% more food to feed the rapid growing population

-lant Breeding

-els of vitamins and minerals or higher protein improve public health. rtaken with the objectives of improving

-f amino acids, lysine and tryptophan, compared variety, Atlas 66 having a high protein content, wheat.
-It has been possible to develop an iron much iron as in commonly consumed varieties.
-Delhi has also released several vegetable crops vitamin A enriched carrots, spinach, pumpkin; , tomato; iron and calcium enriched spinach and rden peas.

-in North India, but had poor sugar content and _m officinarum had thicker stems and higher sugar_ two species were successfully crossed to get sugar h yield, thick stems, high sugar and ability to grow